riya5542/landing-page/README.md

 # landing-page
-In this project we use html and css
+In this project we use html and css.
+This is a first task of OctaNet intership